All visitors are advised to use this printable 2-page visitor leaflet specifically for visitors to the Department of Materials

 Visiting Oxford University Begbroke Science Park (OUBSP):

-The JIF Institute is situated within the University of Oxford's Oxford University Begbroke Science Park which is located approximately 6 miles North of the city centre as shown on the visitor leaflet.
+The University of Oxford's Oxford University Begbroke Science Park is located approximately 6 miles North of the city centre as shown on the visitor leaflet.
 For those visitors not travelling by car, the department runs a minibus (minibus timetable).
 In addition numerous researchers make unscheduled trips.
 Alternatively a taxi costs about £10 one-way.

 Travelling by car from the Department of Materials in central Oxford, head north along the Banbury Road.
 At the roundabout turn left onto the Northern By-pass.
 At the next roundabout turn right onto the Woodstock Road.
 At the next roundabout (The Pear Tree juntion with the A34) continue straight following signs for Woodstock.
 After another three mini-roundabouts following signs to Woodstock turn right at the traffic lights signed Oxford University Begbroke Science Park.
 All visitors are requested to report to reception.